kissg1988/seafile-openwrt/README.md

 <code>make defconfig && make</code>

-* Install the packages to the menuconfig interface and mark them to be compiled as modules:
+* Install the packages to the menuconfig interface:

-<code>./scripts/feeds install -a -p seafile -d m</code>
+<code>./scripts/feeds install -a -p seafile</code>

+* Run <code>make menuconfig</code> and select the package <code>Networking -> seafile-server</code> to compile as a module ('M' marker).
+This will also make all the required dependencies to be packaged.
+Exit and save the configuration.

-* Start compiling the packages:
+* Finally, start compiling the packages:

-<code>make package/seafile-server/{clean,compile} V=s</code>
+<code>make package/seafile-server/{clean,compile}</code>

-* Once done, you'll find the packages generated in './bin/<platform>/packages/seafile' ready to be installed on your router.
+* Once done, you'll find the packages in './bin/<platform>/packages/seafile' ready to be installed on your router.

 Installation
 ------------

 To install or update the packages, you need to copy the package files to a directory accessible by your router along with a package index file.
-To do so, copy the script 'deploy-to-router.sh' to the directory holding the generated packages, set your router's IP address and the path to copy the files to and run the script.
+To do so, copy the script 'deploy-to-router.sh' to the directory holding the generated packages and set your router's IP address along with the local path on the router that should hold the repository's files (scp parameters).
+Once done, run the script to have the files copied to the router.

 To make opkg aware of your custom package repository, append the lines below to /etc/opkg.conf on your router (change paths as appropriate):